C Program: Length of String (w/ Pointers)

 Strings are made up of characters, and in our previous examples we made use of character arrays to initialize and store them.
 Now we will be using character pointers instead.

-We declare a pointer *text
+We declare a pointer *text of type

-and create a string literal 'HELLO' in the memory.
-Look at it again in two parts: char *text
+in the memory.
+Look at it again in two parts:

-creates a character pointer and text = "HELLO"
+char *text creates a character pointer and

-creates a string literal in the memory.
-The character pointer *text
+the memory.
+The character pointer

-points to the first character of the string 'HELLO'.
-We declare another character pointer *p
+string 'HELLO'.
+We declare another character pointer

-and assign to it the address of the first character of text
+*p and assign to it the address of the

-loop loops till the value at address encounters the null character \0
+The while loop loops till the value at

-, which indicates the end of the string.
-Note that the format specifier for pointer type is %p
+which indicates the end of the string.
+Note that the format specifier

-gets incremented inside the while
+*p gets incremented inside the

-loop, the first pointer text
+while loop, the first pointer

-remained unchanged and still points to the address of the first character.
-Therefore, the difference (p - text) yeilds the length of the given string.
+to the address of the first character.
+Therefore, the difference (p -

 #include <stdio.h>